lgblgblgb/xep128/README.md

 modified xep_rom.asm at least (otherwise sjasm is not needed).

 In the source, you need to issue the command "make".
-It will compile the emulator, and also fetching (with wget) the SD card image through the Net (about 256Mbyte in size).
-If everything is OK, you will get an executable binary named "xep128", you can execute it from the current directory (otherwise it won't found the ROM and the SD card image - missing the SD card image will cause I/O error in EXOS if you try to use, but the ROM package is essential of course).
+It will compile the emulator, you should have an executable "xep128" at the end.
+Now you need the ROM image and the SD card image.
+You can download it by hand (please read the Windows section about the URLs), or you can do it with the following
+commands:

+ make combined.rom
+ make sdcard.img

+Now, you can execute the emulator from the current directory.
+Optionally you can say "make install" (you need root access) which - by default - installs emulator and the ROM/SD card images into /usr/local.

+Warning, the SD-card image is 256Mbyte long!
+You can try the emulator without the SD card image, but you won't be able to access its content then, of course.

 # Installation on Windows (binary, .exe)